 Seabrook-Hampton Bridge Replacement (15904): NHDOT is proceeding with final design of a replacement that is fixed (non-movable), is 48 feet off the water, aligned to the west of the current structure, and would widen the navigational channel to 150 feet.
 The bridge itself will be 50 feet wide with two travel lanes, 8-foot shoulders, and 6-foot sidewalks with bump outs at some piers.
 Private property impacts are minimal although there are some environmental impacts to be mitigated.
 The current cost estimate for the new structure is just under \$100 million and funding identified in the Infrastructure Investment and Jobs Act will allow this project to proceed more rapidly and without requiring any bonding.
-Final design is progressing and advertising for bids will occur in September 2023 with construction beginning in 2024 and requiring approximately 3 years to complete, including removal of the existing bridge.
+Final design is progressing and the project is currently out for bids with responses due in early November.
+Construction is expected to begin in 2024 and require approximately 3 years to complete, including removal of the existing bridge.
 (Dave Walker dwalker@therpc.org).